 Household consumption of goods in Norway rose 1.2 percent month-over-month in July 2021, compared to a flat reading a month earlier.
 The rise was mainly supported by a pick-up in spending on foods, beverages, and tobacco (3.8 percent vs 0.5 percent in June), and a rebound in consumption of electricity and heating fuels (2.3 percent vs -4.8 percent).
 Meanwhile, purchases of vehicles and petrol eased markedly (0.5 percent vs 2.3 percent), while spending on other goods fell further (-0.9 percent vs -0.4 percent). source: Statistics Norway

 Household Spending in Norway averaged 0.23 percent from 1979 until 2021, reaching an all time high of 16.10 percent in January of 2000 and a record low of -10.90 percent in January of 1995.
 This page provides - Norway Household Consumption- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Household Consumption MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Household Spending in Norway is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Household Spending in Norway to stand at 0.60 in 12 months time.
-In the long-term, the Norway Household Consumption MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Household Spending in Norway is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Household Consumption MoM is projected to trend around 0.70 percent in 2022 and 0.50 percent in 2023, according to our econometric models.